malahierba-lab/token/README.md

 You can validate a token entered by an user or when come from url (for example if you mail a link for password reset with the token as parameter):

     if ($token->check($string))
-        // code for token valid
+        // code for token validated

 **4.- Delete the Token**